Fishing in Scotland

 For those staying at our self-catering cottage brown trout fishing is free subject to availability (only 3 rods per day may fish and sometimes these are taken by salmon fishers who have formally booked salmon fishing on the river at the time).

-A lunch hut is provided at the changeover point between the Upper and Lower beats.
-Most importantly the area is largely free of MIDGES - if you have ever fished the lochs of the Western Isles on a windless day you will be very grateful for their absence at Old Clune!
+The area is largely free of midges - if you have ever fished the lochs of the Western Isles on a windless day you will be very grateful for their absence at Old Clune!
 All pools may be fished with nothing more cumbersome than thigh waders.

 River Findhorn Scotland fishing photo